babons/linear-alg-c-project/notes.md

 ### Section 15 - A quick trick for computing eigenvalues
 The "Trace" of a matrix is the sum of the diagonal vectors, which is also the sum of the eigenvalues.
 Also, the mean.

-The Detertimnant of a matrix is equal to the product of the two eigenvalues
+The Detertiminant of a matrix is equal to the product of the two eigenvalues

 Third important factor is calculating the two eigenvalues while knowing their mean and product